Azure/Azure-Sentinel/Playbooks/CiscoUmbrella/CiscoUmbrellaEnforcementAPIConnector/readme.md

 # Cisco Umbrella Enforcement API Logic Apps Custom connector

-This custom connector connects to Cisco Umbrella Enforcement API.
+This Custom Connector is used for connection to Cisco Umbrella Enforcement API.

-### Authentication methods this connector supports
+### Authentication methods supported by this connector

 * API Key authentication

 ### Prerequisites in Cisco Umbrella

-To get Cisco Umbrella Enforcement API credentials follow the instructions:
+To get Cisco Umbrella Enforcement API credentials, follow the instructions:

-1. Login to your Cisco Umbrella dashboard.
+1. Log in to your Cisco Umbrella dashboard.
 2. Navigate to Policies > Policy Components > Integrations.
-3. Expand an existing integration or click Add to generate a custom integration.
+3. Expand an existing integration, or click Add to generate a custom integration.
 4. Get *customerKey* parameter value.

-## Actions supported by Cisco Umbrella Enforcement API custom connector
+## Actions supported by Cisco Umbrella Enforcement API Custom Connector

 | **Component** | **Description** |
 | --------- | -------------- |